AntonC9018/uniCourse_dataStructuresAndAlgorithms/en/04_compiler_and_ide/doc.md

 - Copy-paste the folder `.vscode` from this repository into your project folder.
   It will allow you to compile + run the currently open file by pressing `F5`.

-The configuration that you've copied (`.vscode`) contains two files:
+The configuration that you've copied (`.vscode`) contains a few files, among which are:
 - `launch.json` defines a configuration that allows the IDE to run a given compiled file.
 - `tasks.json` which defines a task with the command that compiles the current file.